 - Blend the batter.

-Blend all of the waffle batter with the soaked seeds, 3 cups filtered water, coconut oil, salt, spices and remained ingredients.
-I recommend taking 1/2 of the batch at a time and blend on high speed in blender or Vitamix for 3 minutes until fully liquid & blended.
+- If you have a small blender I recommend taking 1/2 of the batch at a time and blending on high speed in a blender or Vitamix for 3 minutes until fully liquid & blended.

 - Make the waffles.

 - Each round may take 13-15 minutes depending on your waffle iron.